MagaluCloud/magalu/mgc/cli/docs/load-balancer/network-backends/replace.md

 ## Flags:
 ```
     --backend-id anyValue                        Backend Id
                                                  Use --backend-id=help for more details (required)
     --cli.list-links enum[=table]                List all available links for this command (one of "json", "table" or "yaml")
+    --close-connections-on-host-health-failure   Close Connections On Host Health Failure: Indicates wheter the connections to a unhealthy host should be closed or not (at least one of: boolean)
     --health-check-id string                     Health Check Id: The unique identifier of the associated health check, if applicable (at least one of: uuid)
 -h, --help                                       help for replace
-    --id uuid                       Id (required)
     --load-balancer-id uuid                      load_balancer_id: ID of the attached Load Balancer (required)
-    --targets array                 Targets: The list of updated target configurations for the backend (at least one of: array or array)
-                                    Use --targets=help for more details
-    --targets-type enum             Targets Type: The type of targets used by the backend (e.g., instance, raw) (one of "instance" or "raw") (required)
+    --panic-threshold number                     Panic Threshold: Minimum percentage of failed upstreams that load balancer will consider to give an alert (range: 0 - 100)
 ```

 ## Global Flags: